Short Case Study:

 Of course, score-based performance tests are not exclusive to competency - knowledge of the subject - the speed at which a student can conceptualize and record their answer is critical also.
 Jonah's fluency was slow initially but over time this increased also.
 His increased confidence played an important part in his transformation as a competent learner.

-The following was received from his mother.
+The following was received from his mother two years later.

 Subject: Fantastic news!